PCMDI/pcmdi.github.io/staff/Xie/index.md

 2. Xie, S., and M. H. Zhang, 2000: Impact of the Convection triggering Function on Single-Column Model Simulations.
 J. Geophys.
 Res., 105, 14983-14996, DOI: 10.1029/2000JD900170

 1. Xie, S. C., 1991: A New Positive Definite Advection Scheme and its Application to the Moisture Equation.
 ACTA METEOROLOGICA SINICA, Vol.49, 11-20.

+1. Tian Y., and S. C.  Xie, 1987: Test of Explicit Integration Schemes for the Barotropic Primitive Equation Model.
+Journal of Nanjing Institute of Meteorology, Vol.10, 95-102.

 ## Other Peer-Reviewed Publications (120)